 Building the infrastructure right, from the beginning, is a key

 strategy to ensuring long-term livability.
-The drinking water at Lavasa
+Drinking water at Lavasa is

-consumption, straight from the tap, without the need for additional
+fit for consumption, straight from the tap, without the need for

-being constructed, Lavasa has already opened parks and play areas to the public.
+Lavasa has already opened parks and play areas to the public.
 The

-major role in communicating with citizens and providing round the clock services.
+major role in communicating with citizens and providing services 24x7.

-Around the clock Lavasa Citizen Call Centre has been operational
+A round the clock Lavasa Citizen Contact Centre has been operational

 The City Management Services (CMS) Department is equally dynamic in